 I’m not sure why I feel the need to offer yet another blog post offering advice about how to prepare for and succeed with a detox from social media but since all our experiences are unique I’ll offer the plan of action that worked best for me.

 4. Make a list of tasks you haven’t got to that you know you would complete if you put away the distractions of social media.
-For me this included updating my stock portfolios, updating this blog, updating my online photography portfolio, keeping track of what I’m eating, and cleaning my closet out.
+For me this included updating my stock photography portfolios, updating this blog, updating my online photography portfolio, keeping track of what I’m eating, and cleaning my closet out.
 Guess which ones I still haven’t tackled, even with the social media break?

 Seriously, I’m sure we will get together in person soon.
 And even if you don’t meet up with friends, go out and talk to actual people.
 Visit a museum, visit a local coffee shop and smile at people – look at the world around you and notice some things you didn’t notice before because your head was down, looking at your phone or device.
 Yes, as an introvert, this particular advice is hard for me to follow myself, but I’m working on it.
 One little step at a time, okay?
 Be patient with me.